indio-ferrel/Coding-Dojo-Notes/README.md

 # Notes
-Required to complete 70% of all required code challenges, (aka assignments) But consider 100% of mandatory and optional code challenges Python techs include "Django and/or Flask/MySQL"
+Required to complete 70% of all required code challenges, (aka assignments) But consider 100% of mandatory and optional code challenges One belt exam at end of each stack (i.e. one for Web Fundamentals and one for Python) Python techs include "Django and/or Flask/MySQL"